persinammon4/capstone-snake-game/README.md

 - Gave the A* algorithm snake a handicap where it can't use the wraparound to go across the screen.
 - End print message with score, size, and leaderboard ranking (two leaderboards - respective mode and the general leaderboard).

+## Notes

+- `Renderer` and `Controller` don't own any of the class representations e.g. Snake, Obstacle.
+They just take in references or copies and either draw out a renderering from a `const` object or mutate values within the object.
+The food is implemented as an `SDL_Point` and not a class, which is perfect, but for some reason it's being passed in as a reference to the `Renderer` instead of another deep copy.
+I am not sure why the original project creators decided to introduce that inconsistency.
+I may change it later.

 <img src="snake_game.gif"/>

 ## Dependencies for Running Locally